A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Observational Data

 Figure~\ref{fig:HKJH} shows the $J-H$ vs. $H-K_{S}$ color-color diagram for the selected sample.
 We also show the expected relations for dwarf stars and for giants.
 The relation for dwarfs is taken from a combination of the \citet{Baraffe.98} 1.0 Gyr isochrone for solar metallicity stars with $0.15~M_{\odot} \leq M \leq 0.7~M_{\odot}$ and the \citet{Chabrier.00} models for objects with $M \leq 0.075~M_{\odot}$.
 The $JHK$ magnitudes for these isochrones were transformed from the CIT system \citep{Elias.82,Elias.83} to the 2MASS system using the transformations determined by \citet{Carpenter.01}.
 The relation for giant stars with $\log g < 2.0$ is taken from the 1.0 Gyr, solar metallicity Padova isochrone \citep{Marigo.08, Bonatto.04}\footnote{The isochrone was obtained from the CMD 2.1 web interface http://stev.oapd.inaf.it/cgi-bin/cmd\_2.1}.
 While the majority of stars lie in the expected dwarf range, a significant number of stars fall along the giant branch.
 Some of these stars may be rare carbon dwarfs, but the majority are most likely giants with inaccurate proper motion measurements in the PPMX catalog.
 Of the 2445 selected stars with $J - H > 0.8$ that have HATNet light curves, 87\% have undetected proper motions or proper motions less than 10 mas/yr in the USNO-B1.0 catalog, this is compared to 28\% of the sample with $J - H < 0.8$.
+We note that the PPMX and USNO-B1.0 proper motions agree to within 20\% for $\sim 62\%$ of the stars with $J - H < 0.8$ and which have proper motions given in USNO-B1.0, and to within 50\% for $\sim 86\%$ of these stars.
 A visual inspection of the POSS-I and POSS-II Digitized Sky Survey images for a number of the sources with $J - H > 0.8$ and $\mu > 100~{\rm mas/yr}$ revealed none with visually detectable proper motion, and in many cases the object consists of two close, comparably bright stars, for which misidentification of sources may be to blame for the spurious proper motion detection.
 This includes several stars where the PPMX and USNO-B1.0 proper motion values are comparable.
 We therefore apply an additional cut in the $J - H$ vs $H-K_{S}$ color-color diagram as shown in figure~\ref{fig:HKJH} to reduce the sample to \NUMredppmxinhatwithlcnongiant{} stars.

 Figure~\ref{fig:rpm} shows a $V-J$ vs. $H_{J}$ reduced proper-motion \citep[RPM;][]{Luyten.22} diagram for the sample.
 Here the RPM, $H_{J}$, is calculated as

 and gives a rough measure of the absolute magnitude $M_{J}$ of a star.
 We show roughly the lines separating main sequence dwarfs from sub-dwarfs and giants.
 In figure~\ref{fig:MJRPMcomp} we compare the RPM to $M_{J}$ for 239 stars in the sample which have a Hipparcos parallax \citep{Perryman.97}.
 To remove additional giants from the sample we reject \NUMredppmxinhatwithlcnongiantrpmcut{} stars with $H_{J} < 3.0$, leaving our final sample of \NUMtotsample{} stars.